Apply

 Research Focus

 The SWRC brings together investigators with common research interests, allowing for meaningful ways to foster interdisciplinary and community collaboration and produce sustainable and relevant research.
-The Centre supports social work scholarship and pedagogy, and provides research training opportunities at the undergraduate and graduate levels.
+By identifying gaps and emerging issues and engaging with policymakers to implement meaningful change, our research aims to improve the lives of Saskatchewan residents.
+Furthermore, it supports social work scholarship and pedagogy by providing research training opportunities at the undergraduate and graduate levels.

 Research Principles